Ecorys to study policy challenges and best practices of EU cities adapting to population ageing| Regions and Cities

 Ecorys will achieve this purpose by carrying out in-depth case studies in the stakeholder cities.
 In addition, a ‘practical guide’ with good practices and policy recommendations will be drafted with enabling the transferability of the ACPA outcomes to other cities as its main purpose.

 The final delivery of the project is due on 10th January 2020.
-Watch a presentation and read more about this project here or contact Thijs Fikken ([email protected]) or Erik van Ossenbruggen ([email protected]) if you wish to receive more information.
+Watch a presentation and read more about this project on the ESPON website or contact Thijs Fikken ([email protected]) or Erik van Ossenbruggen ([email protected]) if you wish to receive more information.